 The order can get cancelled at any time at all, there is no proof the customer was placing a genuine order, the customer can dispute the order and refuse to pay, you may go through the entire process and being unable to deliver the product, you don’t get paid, etc.

 Well then, I guess that’s a lot of information for you to work on.
-Whilst it might not happen over night, lots of research exists to back up the fact that it is possible for you to get your customers to buy from your website, making your life a lot easier.
+Whilst it might not happen over night, lots of research exists to back up the fact that it is possible for you to get your customers to buy from your website and increase sales online, making your life a lot easier.

 If you need any help implementing any of these on your site, we’re always on standby and you can feel free to contact us.